 Brazilian researchers did a small double-blind study on patients who suffered from social anxiety, and after consuming CBD, the subjects reported a significant reduction in their symptoms.
 The reports were validated by performing brain scans which showed cerebral blood flow patterns consistent with anti-anxiety effects.

 CBD for nausea and vomiting

 According to recent research, CBD can also be used to treat nausea and vomiting.
 These studies have shown that CBD is capable of supporting the natural cannabinoid enzyme known as anandamide.
 Preliminary studies show that the compound activates 5-HT1A, which is a monoamine neurotransmitter that is known to reduce the nausea sensation once activated.

 Additionally, a study compiled by the British Pharmacological Society reported that the manipulation of the endocannabinoid system regulates not only nausea, but also vomiting in both humans and animals.

 CBD for schizophrenia

 As we have already mentioned, CBD oil can function as a treatment for a variety of mental health conditions, from anxiety to schizophrenia.
 A study that was published in 2011 by schizophrenia researchers found that high doses of CBD led to a fewer number of psychotic episodes in patients suffering from full-blown schizophrenia.

 Moreover, in 2015 two scientists published a systematic review of all CBD studies that related to schizophrenia and psychosis.
 They concluded that although larger randomized clinical trials are needed, preliminary studies show CBD to be a safe, effective, and well-tolerated antipsychotic compound.
 It was determined that CBD is not too dissimilar from other antipsychotics, in that it could help with hallucinations as well as things like emotional imbalance and lack of social functioning.

 Final Thoughts on CBD Oil in Oklahoma

-There is no denying that CBD oil can provide incredible medical benefits that every person deserves to have access to.
-Looking at the multiple studies that have been conducted, all of which have delivered positive results, it’s hard for many of us to understand why CBD has not been legalized everywhere.
+There is no denying that CBD oil has the potential to provide incredible medical benefits – benefits that every person, including residents of Oklahoma, deserve to have access to.
+Looking at the multiple studies that have been conducted, most of which have delivered pretty positive results, it’s hard for many of us to understand why CBD has not been legalized everywhere.

 - Full-spectrum Hemp extract